-Reich's business dealings have long been the subject of debate, as Foreign Policy in Focus reported in 2001: "In recent years, Reich has also associated himself with some of America's least favorite industries: liquor, tobacco, and armaments.
+Reich's business associations have long been the subject of critical scrutiny.
+"In recent years," reported Foreign Policy In Focus in 2001, Reich has "associated himself with some of America's least favorite industries: liquor, tobacco, and armaments.
 He's a lobbyist for Bacardi, British American Tobacco, and Lockheed Martin.But a new wrinkle has arisen in Otto Reich's suspect resume.
 He is the vice-chairman of Worldwide Responsible Apparel Production or WRAP, a clothing industry front founded in June 2000 to undermine the growing anti-sweatshop movement.
-Reich joined WRAP at its inception, associating himself with an operation that connects some of the unsavory elements of the cold war with a new, PR-driven approach to sustaining non-union sweatshop production."
+Reich joined WRAP at its inception, associating himself with an operation that connects some of the unsavory elements of the Cold War with a new, PR-driven approach to sustaining non-union sweatshop production."

 Reich's background as a Latin America Cold Warrior continues to define his consulting work.
 In 2014, for example, Reich made headlines when his firm secured a contract to "improve the perception, reputation, and the understanding of the reality of Guatemala."
 At the time the contract was awarded, Guatemala was receiving bad press in the United States after thousands of unaccompanied minors fleeing poverty and gang violence in Guatemala and other Central American countries were detained by U.S. immigration authorities.
 Guatemalan President Otto Perez Molina blamed the crisis on fallout from the drug war and U.S. Cold War policies, a message that some observers noted would sound quite strange coming from a firm led by Reich.
 "Given Pérez Molina's sharp criticism of the United States' history in the region," wrote Mother Jones' Ian Gordon, "his choice—former Reagan official and noted Cold War propagandist Otto Reich—was a shocker."